Tomer-Barak/PostAngel/app/src/main/res/raw/readme_content.md

 - PostDemon feature: Activates in dark mode to provide more sarcastic post suggestions
 - Uses Vision models to analyze screenshots of social media posts
 - Uses language models to create contextual responses and posts
-- Configurable settings for your API key
+- Configurable settings for your API keys
 - Maintain a personal knowledge base of topics you want to promote
 - Open source and privacy-focused